Software Alternatives, Accelerators & Startups

 • Building a Sinatra app in Ruby

 Sinatra is a lightweight web application framework written in Ruby.
 It provides a simple and easy-to-use syntax for building web applications.
-The framework focuses on being minimalistic, allowing developers to quickly create web applications without having to deal with a lot of the boilerplate code and relatively rigid way of doing things that accompany larger and more popular frameworks like Rails. - Source: dev.to / about 1 year ago
+The framework focuses on being minimalistic, allowing developers to quickly create web applications without having to deal with a lot of the boilerplate code and relatively rigid way of doing things that accompany larger and more popular frameworks like Rails. - Source: dev.to / over 1 year ago

 View more